 To minimise glare amid direct sunlight across the roof terrace, we detailed a trio of materials adaptable to this very task.
 A Cedar deck, Iroko bench and slate-grey tiles define minimalist terrace patterns under lush Mediterranean canopies.
 The wood's bullnose finish and natural tile edges form an ergonomic, cosy surface palette.
 The detail design articulates a sequence which weathers gracefully in the heat of the sun, sustaining thermal expansion generated by the brick and timber structure of a parking space below the rooftop.

 an azure blue hub

 Our 4-metre built-in bench fits snugly at the terrace's southernmost vantage point.
 Crafted in solid Iroko hardwood, this cosy seat forms a spacious social hub, enveloped by a Jelly palm, Blue fescue grasses and Kiwi fruit climbers, and while integrated into a spacious raised bed, there's ample space to perch and rest refreshments along its upper shelf.
 Coated in a soothing azure blue, the custom-made seat glistens in the afternoon sunbeams, defining a greater sense of space, and infusing inviting Mediterranean charm.

 a mediterranean palette

 A Mediterranean colour palette forms a vibrant spectrum, enhancing a roof garden design within a warm microclimate.
 In this Battersea rooftop, blue and ochre tones merge seamlessly to form harmonious compositions, and produce organic contrast conducive to the terrace's daylight qualities.
 The wood's warmth and surface afterglow, enfolded by Daisies, Lavenders and Olive trees, evoke the intimacy, energy and freedom we often seek in our Mediterranean holiday destinations.

 Eriobotrya japonica, the Loquat tree from China, is a staple of many Mediterranean planting schemes.
 Personally, this small evergreen tree evokes childhood memories, epitomising spring, when its ripe fruit is ready to be picked – savoured fresh or utilised in luscious compotes.
 In London, this species develops slowly into a large shrub, producing tangy delectability in hot balmy summers.
-The glossy, arching foliage surpasses 40cm in optimal conditions, adding valuable shade, while enabling daintier flora to thrive within architectural garden designs.
+The glossy arching foliage surpasses 40cm in optimal conditions, adding valuable shade, while enabling daintier flora to thrive in architectural rooftop designs.

 an enticing vintage